sterlingdesign/DOM/README.md

 core library.
 The most important and useful feature is the automation of the use of XPath to select one or more nodes, set element or attribute values, and get those element or attribute values.
-The ElementNode is also extended in order to automate the creation of children nodes, including shortcuts for some of the common HTML/XHTML element nodes.
+The ElementNode is also extended in order to automate the creation of children nodes, including shortcuts for some common HTML/XHTML element nodes.

 ### Requirements